Active learning for data streams: a survey: Online active learning approaches

 So far, we discussed several single model approaches to active learning, which have shown promising results in various applications.
 However, it is important to note that single models have their limitations and can sometimes struggle to capture complex patterns and diverse representations present in the data.
-To address these limitations, researchers have proposed the use of ensembles or committees as an alternative.
+To address these limitations, researchers have proposed the use of ensembles or committees as an alternative \citep{krawczyk2017ensemble}.
 An ensemble or committee refers to a group of multiple models that collaborate to produce a more robust and accurate prediction by combining their individual predictions.
 The models in an ensemble or committee can be trained on different subsets of the data or with varying hyperparameters, and the final prediction is typically made through either voting or weighted averaging.
 Ensembles or committees can also be regarded as a collection of models that work together to make a prediction, either by exchanging information or learning from one another.
 Among this class of methods, a common sampling strategy is represented by disagreement-based active learning.
 A framework to perform disagreement-based active learning in online settings was recently introduced by \cite{Huang2022}.
-Let us characterize the learner by a hypothesis space $\mathcal{H}$ of Vapnik-Chervonenkis (VC) dimension $d$, which is composed of all the classifiers currently under consideration, and a Tsybakov noise model \citep{Mammen1999,Tsybakov2004}.
+They characterized the learner by a hypothesis space $\mathcal{H}$ of Vapnik-Chervonenkis (VC) dimension $d$, which is composed of all the classifiers currently under consideration, and a Tsybakov noise model \citep{Mammen1999,Tsybakov2004}.
 Each classifier $h \in \mathcal{H}$ is a measurable function mapping the observation $\mathbf{x}_t$ to binary output $y_t=\{0,1\}$.
-The Bayes optimal classifier $h^*$ that minimizes the error rate is assumed to be included in $\mathcal{H}$.
-The error rate of a classifier $h$ is given by the probability that h misclassifies a random instance $\mathbf{x} \in \mathcal{X}$ as in
+The disagreement among two classifiers is given by $d\left(h_1, h_2\right)=\mathds{P}\left[h_1(\mathbf{x}) \neq h_2(\mathbf{x})\right]$ and the disagreement region is defined as